People who leave school with significant student loan debt often struggle with how to handle it. One unorthodox approach: leave the country.

 Borrowers who took out student loans since the summer of 2009 had to consent to being autodialed.
 Now, at the Obama administration’s request, the Telephone Consumer Protection Act has been rewritten to allow “robocalling” of all federal student loan borrowers later this year.

 The Department of Education justifies the practice, saying that a student loan borrower who’s delinquent or in default may no longer be at their last known address.
-Autodialing borrowers’ cell phones, the feds say, is the only practical way to get in touch with millions of delinquent borrowers to let them know about repayment plans that can make their monthly payments more manageable.
+Autodialing borrowers’ cell phones, the feds say, is the only practical way to get in touch with millions of delinquent borrowers to let them know about repayment plans or refinancing options that can make their monthly payments more manageable.

 Although borrowers can apply for these programs on their own, shady debt relief companies have sprung up promising to help student loan borrowers access them.

 Complications can also arise when the task of collecting payments on student loans is transferred to a new loan servicer.
 The Consumer Financial Protection Bureau says that in the last five years, 10 million student loan borrowers have been handed off from one servicer to another.

 The switch can be bumpy if payments are mishandled, with borrowers getting hit with late fees and seeing their credit scores dinged.
 Incentives for making on-time or auto payments may not be honored by the new servicer.
 Borrowers may have trouble getting to the bottom of these and other problems if they can’t obtain the needed documents or information from their new servicer.